go-aah/docs/auth-schemes/form.md

   # Default value is `bcrypt`.
   #password_encoder = "bcrypt"

-  # To configure field names to extract `AuthenticationToken`
+  # Configure field names to extract `AuthenticationToken`
   # from the HTTP request.
   field {
     # Default value is `username`